What Is a Named Driver Exclusion?

 Why Would Someone Use a Named Driver Exclusion?

 The most common reason is to lower insurance premiums by removing a high-risk household member from the policy.
-With auto insurance rates having risen over 51% in the past three years, the financial motivation is real and understandable.
+With the national average full-coverage premium now sitting between $2,101 and $2,678 per year — up significantly over the past several years — the financial motivation is real and understandable.

 High-risk drivers who are commonly excluded include:

-- Teen drivers — adding a 16-year-old to a policy can increase your premium by $3,000 or more annually
+- Teen drivers — adding a 16-year-old to a policy can increase your premium by an average of $3,252 or more annually, representing a 157% rate jump in many states

-- Drivers with DUIs — a DUI can spike rates by 35% to 94%
+- Drivers with DUIs — a DUI can spike rates by 65% to 200% or more depending on the insurer and state

 - Household members with multiple at-fault accidents or serious traffic violations